jnzs1836/guande-hugo-page/content/home/bio.md

 author: admin
 ---
 Hi!
 This am Guande Wu, a Ph.D. candidate in Tandon School of Engineering, New York University.
 My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/).
 My research is centered around data visualization and interface design.
-Previously, I have worked with many outstanding experts in visualization and HCI at Zhejiang University, Tongji University, UC Davis, Microsoft Research Asia, Adobe Research and Amazon AWS AI. *I’ll be on the job market next year, seeking opportunities in both the U.S. and China.*
+Previously, I have worked with many outstanding experts in visualization and HCI at Zhejiang University, Tongji University, UC Davis, Microsoft Research Asia, Adobe Research and Amazon AWS. *I’ll be on the job market next year, seeking opportunities in both the U.S. and China.*

 <!-- [comment]: <> (I'm a research scientist in the Language team at DeepMind.
 I blog about machine learning, deep learning, and natural language processing.) -->